tidepool-org/donor-data-pipeline/docsrc/README.md

 1. Complete the `Project Setup` from the Readme.mb that is located at the root of the donor-docs-pipeline project.

 2. To build the content
     - Remove existing files : from within the donor-docs-pipeline/docsrc directory run `make clean`.
-The donor-docs-pipeline/docs directory should now be empty.
+The files in donor-docs-pipeline/docs will be removed.
     - Build the new docs : from within the donor-docs-pipeline/docsrc directory run `make html`.
 The donor-docs-pipeline/docs directory should now have the new content.

 3. Test the build by opening the donor-docs-pipeline/docs/index.html page.